Academy of Motion Picture Arts and Sciences: Academy Headquarters

 The Academy Headquarters Building in Beverly Hills once housed two galleries that were open free to the public.
 The Grand Lobby Gallery and the Fourth Floor Gallery offered changing exhibits related to films, film-making and film personalities.
-These galleries have since been closed in preparation for the opening of the Academy Museum of Motion Pictures in 2020.
+These galleries were closed in preparation for the construction of the Academy Museum of Motion Pictures, which opened in 2021.

 The building includes the Samuel Goldwyn Theater, which seats 1,012, and was designed to present films at maximum technical accuracy, with state-of-the-art projection equipment and sound system.
 The theater is busy year-round with the Academy's public programming, members-only screenings, movie premieres and other special activities (including the live television broadcast of the Academy Awards nominations announcement every January).
 The building once housed the Academy Little Theater, a 67-seat screening facility, but this was converted to additional office space in a building remodel.

 Pickford Center for Motion Picture Study

-The Pickford Center for Motion Picture Study, located in central Hollywood and named for legendary actress and Academy founder Mary Pickford, houses several Academy departments, including the Academy Film Archive, the Science and Technology Council, Student Academy Awards and Grants, and the Nicholl Fellowships in Screenwriting.
+The Pickford Center for Motion Picture Study, located at 1313 Vine Street in Hollywood and named for legendary actress and Academy co-founder Mary Pickford, houses several Academy departments, including the Academy Film Archive, the Science and Technology Council, Student Academy Awards and Grants, and the Nicholl Fellowships in Screenwriting.
 The building, originally dedicated on August 18, 1948, is the oldest surviving structure in Hollywood that was designed specifically with television in mind.
 Additionally, it is the location of the Linwood Dunn Theater, which seats 286 people.

 Fairbanks Center for Motion Picture Study

-The Fairbanks Center for Motion Picture Study is located at 333 S. La Cienega Boulevard in Beverly Hills.
+The Fairbanks Center for Motion Picture Study is located at 333 S. La Cienega Boulevard in Beverly Hills and is named for legendary actor and Academy co-founder Douglas Fairbanks.
 It is home to the Academy's Margaret Herrick Library, a world-renowned, non-circulating reference and research collection devoted to the history and development of the motion picture as an art form and an industry.
 Established in 1928, the library is open to the public and used year-round by students, scholars, historians and industry professionals.
 The library is named for Margaret Herrick, the Academy's first librarian who also played a major role in the Academy's first televised broadcast, helping to turn the Oscar ceremony into a major annual televised event.

 The building itself was built in 1928, where it was originally built to be a water treatment plant for Beverly Hills.
 Its "bell tower" held water-purifying hardware.

 The Academy Museum of Motion Pictures

-The Academy Museum of Motion Pictures, a Los Angeles museum, is the newest facility associated with the Academy.
-Its scheduled opening was on September 30, 2021, and it contains over 290000 sqft of galleries, exhibition spaces, movie theaters, educational areas, and special event spaces.
+The Academy Museum of Motion Pictures, the newest facility associated with the Academy, is the United States' first large-scale museum dedicated to the film industry.
+It opened to the public on September 30, 2021, and it contains over 290000 sqft of galleries, exhibition spaces, movie theaters, educational areas, and special event spaces.
+The museum is located at 6067 Wilshire Boulevard at Fairfax Avenue in Los Angeles, in the historic May Company Building, now named the Saban Building.